Podcastindex-org/podcast-namespace/proposal-docs/recommendations/recommendations.md

 ## Purpose

-- Podcasting is a tremendous ecosystem brimming with tons of stories and ideas that go freely from any platform to any application.
+Podcasting is a tremendous ecosystem brimming with tons of stories and ideas that go freely from any platform to any application.
 That comes with a huge drawback: finding and being found can be harsh.
 Podcast creators struggle to be found while podcast listeners struggle to find content.

 Several platforms are now implementing recommendation engines, but these features are expensive and unattainable for small players.
 Moreover they are slowly creating closed silos and removing power from content creators.
 This specification is about giving control to content creators on the content they want to recommend, and at the same time providing a free recommendation system to all players.
-- Adding:
-  - `GUID` support for channel element,
-  - a `motive` tag that explains why a specific recommendation was included,
-  - a `medium` tag so that this can work with any feed, including non-podcast medium.
-(See \<podcast:medium> for more information.)

-All this was heavily inspired by all the work previously done by the Fellowship of the PodcastIndex on the chapters and soundbite tags.
-May they be thanked for it.
-GO PODCASTING!!!
+<br><br>
 ## Specification

 - **\<podcast:recommendations url="[url to json file]" type="application/json" language="[language code]" />**[Optionnal comments]**\</podcast:recommendations>**